Fiat 500

-The Fiat 500 (Cinquecento, [ˌtʃiŋkweˈtʃɛnto]) is a rear-engined, four-seat, small city car that was manufactured and marketed by Fiat Automobiles from 1957 until 1975 over a single generation in two-door saloon and two-door station wagon bodystyles.
+The Fiat 500 (Cinquecento, [ˌtʃiŋkweˈtʃɛnto]) is an economy / city car that was manufactured and marketed by Fiat Automobiles from 1957 until 1975.
+It was sold as a two-door semi-convertible or saloon car and as a three-door panel van or estate car.

 Launched as the Nuova (new) 500 in July 1957, as a successor to the 500 "Topolino", it was an inexpensive and practical small car.
-Measuring 2.97 m long, and originally powered by a 479 cc two-cylinder, air-cooled engine, the 500 was 24.5 cm smaller than Fiat's 600, launched two years earlier, and is considered one of the first purpose-designed city cars.
+Measuring 2.97 m long, and originally powered by a rear-mounted 479 cc two-cylinder, air-cooled engine, the 500 was 24.5 cm smaller than Fiat's 600, launched two years earlier, and is considered one of the first purpose-designed city cars.

 In 1959, Dante Giacosa received a Compasso d'Oro industrial design prize for the Fiat 500.
-It was the first time when it was awarded to an automotive industry.
+This marked the first time a Compasso d’Oro was awarded to an automotive manufacturer.